 Non-EU immigration will be used by the europhiles as evidence that immigration from EU members states is of lesser significance, although even migration from this sources is significantly affected by EU law.

-The problem here, though, will be that family reunification is a right recognised in the European Convention of Human Rights, which presumably would continue to apply even if we leave the European Union.
-Unless there is an explicit commitment to abrogate this convention, leaving the EU will not resolve anything.
+Nevertheless, the UK has opted out of the Directive, but family reunification is a right recognised in the European Convention of Human Rights, which would continue to apply even if we leave the European Union.
+Unless there is an explicit commitment to abrogate the Convention, leaving the EU will not resolve anything.

 At best, leaving the EU will be only one of a package of measures that will enable us eventually to regain control of our borders.
 In any campaign, therefore, we need to manage expectations, or the immigration "card" could backfire on us.